fidelity/spock/README.md

 <details>

+#### March 11th, 2022
+* Added support for simple `typing.Callable` types (WIP: advanced versions)
+* Added support for post init hooks that allow for validation on parameters defined within `@spock` decorated classes.
+Additionally, added some common validation check to utils (within, greater than, less than, etc.)
+* Updated unit tests to support Python 3.10

 #### January 26th, 2022
 * Added `evolve` support to the underlying `SpockBuilder` class.
 This provides functionality similar to the underlying attrs library ([attrs.evolve](https://www.attrs.org/en/stable/api.html#attrs.evolve)). `evolve()` creates a new